The Layoff Lady

 Target Job Resume: Professional Summary Section

-Your resume should start with a professional summary section.
-The goal of this summary is to let the reader know if it's worth reading further.
-This summary is comprised of a few sentences that summarize who you are, what drives you, and how those factors align with the available role.
+Start your target job resume with a professional summary.
+The goal of this section is to give the reader a quick overview of the value you bring to the position.
+This summary includes a few sentences that summarize who you are, what drives you, and how those factors align with an available role.
 This is also an opportunity to highlight important keywords that will resonate with employers.

 Proactive learning consultant driven to help organizations succeed.
 Thrives when partnering with leaders and stakeholders to improve performance.
 Able to think strategically and execute tactically while managing multiple projects.
 Committed to constant learning, continuous improvement, and delivering training that drives results.